-Pick-Your-Own Cherries in NJ
+Where to Pick-Your-Own Cherries in New Jersey

 istock.com/noblige

 Cherries are perfect for an afternoon snack or sweet summer pie.
 With the start of their season quickly approaching, be sure to check out farms across the state so these red delights can end up at home.
-Remember to call ahead to confirm availability as well as any necessary fees and tickets.
+Remember to call ahead to confirm availability, weather updates, as well as any necessary fees and tickets.
 Below are some of the best NJ farms for cherry picking and spending the day outside!

 Gloucester